 We screen ALL of our breeding French Bulldogs for the hereditary conditions listed below.
 We will not knowingly breed two dogs that carry the same disorder.

 * Cystinuria Type 3 (Cy3) * Cystinuria is a hereditary condition in which the kidney is unable to process cystine, an amino acid, correctly, leading to the formation of cystine stones and can cause blockage in the kidney, bladder, or ureter.
 Symptoms have only been seen in intact males, however both genders can carry this disorder.
 Cystinuria needs hormones, particularly testosterone to develop stones.
 Neutering a male cystinuria-positive Bulldog will prevent his body from forming stones.
-We recommend ALL breeding French Bulldogs to be screened for this genetic condition or cleared by parentage.
-We use and recommend PennGen Only for this test as they have found the genetic markers and are actively continuing their research within this condition.
-Click here to be directed to the PennGen website for screening information.
+We use and recommend PennGen or Canine Health Check for this test.